relaystr/ndk/doc/usecases/broadcast.md

 - some control-style events can use faster retry behavior
 - relay responses classified as permanent failure stop retry for that relay target
 - relay responses classified as transient failure remain retryable
+- external signer flows can also be retried in the background before relay delivery continues

+## External signer retry behavior

+When you broadcast through an external signer such as `Nip46EventSigner`, `Nip07EventSigner`, or `Nip55EventSigner`, signing and relay delivery are treated as separate steps.

+Current behavior:

+- if the signer does not complete immediately, the event can remain queued locally
+- once signing succeeds later, NDK can continue relay delivery for that same event
+- if the signer depends on network transport, retries are biased toward moments when the signer transport looks reachable again
+- if the signer succeeds while some target relays are still offline, delivery to those relays can still continue later

+In practice this means apps can treat delayed external signing as part of the same local-first publish flow instead of having to rebuild the publish manually.

 ## Delivery policy